-Payment for the following do not apply toward your annual out-of-pocket maximum:
+Payment for the following do not apply toward your integrated deductible or annual out-of-pocket maximum:

-- Payment for noncovered drugs or services - Any difference between the Maximum Allowable Cost and BCBSM's approved amount for a covered brand-name drug - Amounts that exceed our approved amount for covered drugs or out-of-network retail penalty amounts - Drugs obtained from an out-of-network mail order provider
+- Payment for non-covered drugs or services. - Any difference between the Maximum Allowable Cost and BCBSM's approved amount for a covered brand-name drug. - Amounts that exceed our approved amount for covered drugs or out-of-network retail penalty amounts. - Drugs obtained from an out-of-network mail order provider.

-Prescription Drugs (continued)We pay for: (continued)Generic and Brand-Name Specialty Drugs
+Prescription Drugs (continued)Generic and Preferred Brand-Name Specialty Drugs

-The chart below shows your copayment for each covered generic and brand-name specialty drug.
+The chart below shows your coinsurance for each covered generic and preferred brand-name specialty drug.

-When you purchase your generic and brand-name specialty drug from our exclusive pharmacy network for specialty drugs, the copayment amount you will be responsible for is \$250 for each prescription.
-BCBSM does not cover generic and brand-name specialty drugs purchased from any other provider.
+When you purchase your generic and preferred brand-name specialty drug from our exclusive pharmacy network for specialty drugs, the minimum coinsurance you will be responsible for is 40% of the approved amount.
+BCBSM does not cover generic and preferred brand-name specialty drugs purchased from any other provider.
 If you purchase your drug from any other provider, you may be responsible for the total cost.

-90-Day Retail Network Pharmacy 1 to 30-day supply 31 to 60-day supply 61 to 83-day supply 84 to 90-day supply Not covered Not covered Not covered Not covered In-Network Mail Order Provider 1 to 30-day supply 31 to 60-day supply 61 to 83-day supply 84 to 90-day supply In-Network Pharmacy (not part of the 90-Day Retail Network) 1 to 30-day supply 31 to 60-day supply 61 to 83-day supply 84 to 90-day supply Exclusive Pharmacy Network for Specialty Drugs 1 to 30-day supply 31 to 60-day supply 61 to 83-day supply 84 to 90-day supply You pay \$250 for each prescription Not covered Not covered Not covered
+90-Day Retail Network Pharmacy 1 to 30-day supply 31 to 60-day supply 61 to 83-day supply 84 to 90-day supply Not covered Not covered Not covered Not covered In-Network Mail Order Provider 1 to 30-day supply 31 to 60-day supply 61 to 83-day supply 84 to 90-day supply Not covered Not covered Not covered Not covered In-Network Pharmacy (not part of the 90-Day Retail Network) 1 to 30-day supply 31 to 60-day supply 61 to 83-day supply 84 to 90-day supply Not covered Not covered Not covered Not covered Exclusive Pharmacy Network for Specialty Drugs 1 to 30-day supply After deductible, you pay 40% of the approved amount for each prescription 31 to 60-day supply 61 to 83-day supply 84 to 90-day supply Not covered Not covered Not covered